House building in Standish

 A number of sites for house building have been identified in Standish and are at different stages in the planning and construction process.

-Here is brief outline of how these plots were chosen to be developed, how it was decIMG_1438ided they should be built on and where they are in the planning process.
+Here is brief outline of how these plots were chosen to be developed, how it was decided they should be built on and where they are in the planning process.

 All the developments are scheduled to be completed before 2026 with some expected to be finished before 2022.